 # Windows: Internet Options > Connections > LAN Settings

-# Px can parse PAC files automatically
+# Px can parse PAC files automatically:

-px --pac=http://proxy.company.com/proxy.pac### Security Considerations
+### Security Considerations

-2. Restrict access to credential files
+2. Restrict access to any credential/config files:

 chmod 600 ~/.cntlm.conf